richardmon/nicecat/README.md

 ## Tasks
 - [ ] Catch HTTP requests coming out of my pc
 - [ ] Write a TUI that shows the requests going through your network
+- [ ] Implement a YAML configuration file